Senate Judiciary Chair Grassley calls for probe of James Comey's 'disturbing' email practices

 FBI Director Christopher Wray and Justice Department Inspector General Michael Horowitz were testifying before the panel.

+During the hearing, Horowitz revealed that the DOJ watchdog is already investigating Comey concerning his leaked memos documenting his interactions with President Trump, which critics charged may have contained classified information.

-Horowitz's report, which went public Thursday, outlined apparent anti-Trump bias at various levels in both the FBI and DOJ.
+Horowitz's report on the Clinton email probe, which went public Thursday, outlined apparent anti-Trump bias at various levels in both the FBI and DOJ.
 It also concluded that Comey had used a personal email account to "conduct unclassified FBI business," in a manner inconsistent with FBI policy.

 The IG report also revealed that anti-Trump FBI agent Peter Strzok similarly used his personal email account for government business.